harvester/docs/docs/vm/cpu-pinning.md

 ## VM Live Migration

 VMs with CPU pinning enabled can be migrated only if the CPU Manager is enabled on the target node.
-For more information, see [Live Migration](./live-migration.md).

 ## Upgrades

 When upgrading a node, Harvester drains all pods and live migrates VMs to another node.
-To avoid interruptions to the upgrade process, ensure that the CPU Manager is enabled on other nodes and sufficient resources available whenever you use VMs with CPU pinning enabled.
+To avoid interruptions to the upgrade process, ensure that the CPU Manager is enabled on other nodes and sufficient resources are available whenever you use VMs with CPU pinning enabled.